 Critiques of specific steps within the J100-10 process have been discussed in the academic literature.
-Cox (2008b) highlights the limitations of using risk matrices to drive prioritization decisions.
+Cox (2008) (Cox, 2008b) highlights the limitations of using risk matrices to drive prioritization decisions.
 Such use of risk matrix methods from RAMCAPTM can be found in the asset characterization step, which is used to screen assets for analysis to reduce the scope of the risk assessment.
 The study argues that risk matrices often have poor risk resolution and errors in risk estimation, which can lead to suboptimal prioritization decisions.

 Consequence estimation, as defined in the J100-10 and RAMCAPTM standards, are based solely on a "worst reasonable case" (AWWA, 2010) premise, the common thinking being that this results in a conservative (inflated) estimate of risk intended to add a factor of safety.
-A case study in off-sea oil drilling presented by Hauge et al. (2014)) highlights the limitations of this approach.
+A case study in off-sea oil drilling presented by Huage et al. (2014) (Hauge et al., 2014) highlights the limitations of this approach.
 The authors explain that uncertainties related to characterizing extreme outcomes and their likelihoods can limit the usefulness of an assessment.

 The threat analysis step in the RAMCAPTM methodology defines 41 reference threats, which include terrorist threats, natural hazards, and dependency hazards.
 The J100-10 standard uses the same 41 reference threats and provides details for analyzing risk from these threats.
-However, White, George, Boult, and Chow (2016) recognize the failure of this process to account for key emerging threats (climate change, aging infrastructure, and cyber attacks) and propose 13 additional reference threats to address these emerging issues.
-As a follow-up study, White, Burkhart, Boult, and Chow, (2016) use a simulated RAMCAPTM model to analyze the performance under the proposed set of 54 threats.
+However, White et al. (2016) (White, George, Boult, & Chow, 2016) recognize the failure of this process to account for key emerging threats (climate change, aging infrastructure, and cyber attacks) and propose 13 additional reference threats to address these emerging issues.
+As a follow up study, White et al. (2016) (White, Burkhart, Boult, & Chow, 2016) use a simulated RAMCAPTM model to analyze the performance under the proposed set of 54 threats.

-The risk and resilience analysis step defines risk as the product of the consequence, vulnerability, and threat likelihood, which make up the triplet definition of risk.
-The shortcomings of this approach are well-established in the risk science literature, where the main concern is that the potential for extreme outcomes is not properly reflected.
-Alternative and more general perspectives have been developed where risk captures the triplet events, consequences, and uncertainties, see Society of Risk Analysis (SRA), 2015 and Aven (2012, 2017b).
-These perspectives are built on Kaplan and Garrick (1981), who refer to risk qualitatively as "uncertainty plus damage."
+The tisk and resilience analysis step defines risk as the product of the consequence, vulnerability, and threat likelihood, which make up the triplet definition of risk.
+The shortcomings of this approach are well established in the risk science literature, where the main concern is that the potential for extreme outcomes is not properly reflected.
+Alternative and more general perspectives have been developed where risk captures the triplet events, consequences, and uncertainties, see SRA (2015) (Society of Risk Analysis (SRA), 2015) and Aven 2012 (Terje Aven, 2012), 2017 (Terje Aven, 2017b).
+These perspectives build on Kaplan and Garrick (1981) (Kaplan & Garrick, 1981) who refer to risk qualitatively as 'uncertainty plus damage'.

 As shown above, there have been multiple case studies reported on the implementation of the J100-10 standard in the water and wastewater sector and of RAMCAPTM in other infrastructure systems.
 There are also a number of studies by risk analysts highlighting the limitations of RAMCAPTM and the methodologies it recommends for analyzing risk and resilience.
 These critiques have focused on specific issues within certain steps of the analysis.
-In the subsequent sections, we will present a more comprehensive critique of the J100-10 assessment process as a whole.
+In the subsequent sections we will present a more comprehensive critique of the J100-10 assessment process as a whole.